secretGeek/til/concepts/regression_to_the_mean.md

-# Regression to the mean?
+# Regression to the mean

 Had a fantastic start to the day?

 Don't worry the rest of the day will be less fantastic.

-Had a terrible horrible no good entirely tragic start to the year?
+Had a terrible horrible no-good entirely tragic start to the year?

 Don't worry the rest of the year will be less terrible.